Skip to main content

 Day 12-13: Lagos and return to Italy

-Morning and Afternoon: entire day dedicated to the main attractions of Lagos, including the Onikan House, Freedom Park, the British colonial district, and King Kosoko’s Palace
+Morning and Afternoon: Full day dedicated to exploring some of Lagos’s most significant cultural and historical landmarks, including Onikan House, Freedom Park, the former British colonial district, and King Kosoko’s Palace.

-Evening: depending on the flight schedule, transfer to the airport for the return flight to Italy with a layover, arriving on Day 13; alternatively, return flight on the morning of Day 13 and… until the next BHS adventure!
+Evening: Depending on the flight schedule, transfer to the airport for the return flight to Italy, arriving on Day 13.
+Alternatively, overnight in Lagos and departure on the morning of Day 13.

 Choose when to depart